bradyptire/spring-boot-imgconverter/README.md

 - Add OpenAPI/Swagger annotations to describe the API + add Swagger UI or similar.
 - Separate Unit test from integration tests so that they can be run separately in CI pipeline.
 - Add error messages to failed API responses.

-## Testing Considerations
-• Consider how your solution will be tested and whether that testing could be automated.
-• Consider how your solution will be deployed.
-Can this be automated and to what degree?